Financial Aid @ WC

-Applicants for Fall 2014 should file the FAFSA between January 1 and March 1, 2014.The Washington College code for the FAFSA is #002108.
+Applicants for Fall 2015 should file the FAFSA between January 1 and March 1, 2015.The Washington College code for the FAFSA is #002108.
 In order to sign your FAFSA electronically, one parent and each student filing will need to apply for a Personal Identification Number (PIN).
-Although 2013 federal tax information is needed to complete the two forms, families are advised to use estimated tax data rather than miss the March 1 filing deadline.
+Although 2014 federal tax information is needed to complete the form, families are advised to use estimated tax data rather than miss the March 1 filing deadline.
 Families with questions about estimating tax data are encouraged to call the Office of Student Financial Aid.
 New students will be notified of financial aid decisions on a rolling basis beginning early in February.
 Upper class award notices are sent to returning students in June after the completion of spring semester courses.

 For students who show exceptional academic promise, Washington College also offers merit-based academic tuition scholarships.
 These are offered without regard to financial need; however, in cases involving both superior academic achievement and demonstrated financial need, a merit-based tuition scholarship will be included in the financial aid package.
 Students who qualify for merit-based tuition scholarships are notified of their award at the time of admission to the College.